yshaikh06/Build-Anything/README.md

 # 6) What's Next?
-This model could be much more improved like any workflow, however, given the access to certain tools, we had to work with was available.
+This model could be much more improved like any workflow, however, given the access to certain tools, we had to work with what was available.
 The model could incorporate the use of more rental search APIs (if available) as well.
 Further, incorporating a better formatted email with an overall nicer organization would be ideal!